This comment {below} was in response to my article, Structuring the Day for a Toddler. I wanted to share my response with everyone.

 Here’s the thing.
 If your baby or toddler wakes up and is hungry, he’s more likely to be cranky and fussy.
 If he has to wait for 30 minutes after you wake up for you to go to the bathroom, brush your teeth, and fix breakfast, low blood sugar can cause a child to feel anxious and fussy.
 That just gets your day off wrong.

-By consistently following a basic routine for your day {on most days} children feel more secure and happy.
-They are less fussy {as a general rule}.
-Now maybe your child is completely easy going and doesn’t seem to care when he eats and takes naps haphazardly.
+By consistently following a basic routine for your day on most days children feel more secure and happy.
+They are less fussy as a general rule.
+Now maybe your child is completely easygoing and doesn’t seem to care when he eats and takes naps haphazardly.
 There is nothing inherently wrong with that.
-I’m just saying that’s the exception to the rule.
+I’m just saying that’s the exception to the rule and I still believe that steady routines make children feel safe.

-Like I said in my previous follow up to Structuring the Day for a Toddler, {Structuring the Day for a Toddler and a School Aged Child} that anything I offer here is just a suggestion!
+Like I said in my previous follow up to Structuring the Day for a Toddler, Structuring the Day for a Toddler and a School Aged Child, anything I offer here is just a suggestion!
 I’m sharing what worked for me.

 From my experience, all five of my children rarely cried.
-They were {and are} well-behaved most of the time.
-I have never been able to stick to a strict schedule despite trying several times years ago, but routines work well for me and our family.
-That’s why I suggest creating a gentle flow or rhythm to your day and not trying to do too much {which I have been guilty of in the past, hence my burnout}.
+They were (and are) well-behaved most of the time.
+I have never been able to stick to a strict schedule despite trying several times years ago, but routines work well for our family and me.
+That’s why I suggest creating a gentle flow or rhythm to your day and not trying to do too much which I have been guilty of in the past.

 Side Note: I have suffered from frequent insomnia the last couple of years.
 Anything can keep me awake – stress, joy, excitement, new book ideas, etc. My mind just won’t always shut down.
 Or, I’ll go to sleep and then wake up a couple of hours later and not be able to sleep until around 6:00 am.
 So frustrating!